IAMNameless9t9/FreeSudoku/README.md

 ### 2.2 Data Persistence
 The following will be stored locally on the device:
-When Exiting the App, the current progress of a game will be saved.
-I.E. all the numbers/notes inputed into the current board will be saved.
+OnDeath, the current progress of a game will be saved. i.e. all the numbers/notes inputed into the current board will be saved.
 The Stats Page will store the following information:
-* High Score (In Time)
+* High Score (Time)
-* Average Score (In Time)
+* Average Score (Time)
 * Total Games Played
 * Total Games Won (Number and %)
 * Current Win Streak